kylanj7/Local-vLLM-with-Ollama-Models/README.md

 ## Future Changes

-Create custom LLM training datasets to fit the labs specifications (answer sets for specific server models, and specifications).
-Include obscure details and documents for networking devices (Extreme OS versions)
+Create custom LLM training datasets to specifically fit the Intel lab specifications Gather more data (Intel Confidential)
-Test trained model in troubleshooting scenarios take user feedback to imporove the model
+RAG (Retrieval-Augmented Generation) Implementation for reasonalble performance on smaller models (3b parameters) smaller models used for CPU inference and multiple user unterations.
 ## License

 MIT License - See [LICENSE](LICENSE) file for details.